donglao/videoinpainting/README.md

 [![Demo Video](pics/thumbnail.png)](https://youtu.be/v8YZ7X6NChQ)

-Now a Matlab demo can be downloaded from [Google Drive](https://drive.google.com/file/d/1sj1ef5BzlSKK9qwFE37l89Hsgw2ZI1yt/view?usp=sharing).
+Now a [Matlab demo](https://drive.google.com/file/d/1sj1ef5BzlSKK9qwFE37l89Hsgw2ZI1yt/view?usp=sharing) can be downloaded from Google Drive.
+The code is configured for Matlab + Ubuntu due to its dependency of SobolevFlow (Mex/C++).
+I am working on migrating the code to support Python.

+An [evaluation toolbox](https://drive.google.com/file/d/1Z_vrebbz23E6URknGG-sWjiDFs7vTa7M/view?usp=sharing) can be downloaded to compute TPSNR and TSSIM (temporal consistency).

 ## Fun Stuff